Intern-S1-MO: Long-horizon Reasoning Agent for Olympiad?Level Mathematical Problem Solving: Conclusion

 \section{Conclusion}

-This paper aims to address the critical bottleneck in large reasoning models (LRMs) for complex mathematical reasoning: the inherent limitation of context length, which has hindered progress in solving ultra-challenging tasks such as International Mathematical Olympiad (IMO) problems.
+This paper aims to address the critical bottleneck in LRMs for complex mathematical reasoning: the inherent limitation of context length, which has hindered progress in solving ultra-challenging tasks such as IMO problems.
 To this end, this paper introduces \methodname{}, an LRM-driven multi-agent system that conducts multi-round hierarchical reasoning, which conducts reasoning, summary, and verification at each round.
 By maintaining a compact memory in the form of lemmas, Intern-S1-MO can more freely explore the lemma-rich reasoning spaces in multiple reasoning rounds, which significantly extends the 64K constraints of LRMs by about 8 times.
 We further propose OREAL-H, an RL framework for training the LRM to simultaneously bootstrap the reasoning ability of the LRM and elevate the overall performance of Intern-S1-MO.
-Intern-S1-MO can now solve problems that require humans to think about 1.5 hours, which eventually obtains 26 out of 35 points on the non-geometry problems of IMO2025, matching the performance of silver medalists.
+Intern-S1-MO obtains 26 out of 35 points on the five non-geometry problems of IMO2025, a score comparable to that of many silver medalists on the same subset without constituting an official IMO medal result.
+It also officially participates in CMO2025 and achieves a score of 102/126 under the judgment of human experts, reaching the gold medal level.
 We wish the work paves the way for future research that adopts LRMs for mathematical research.
+Moreover, our current experiments focus on mathematical reasoning, where intermediate progress naturally takes the form of lemmas and proofs.
+A direction for future work is to study whether the context mechanism can extend to other long-horizon tasks, such as scientific reasoning.